doorbash/sheets-api/README.md

 # remote-config
-A simple API that reads key value config from Google Sheets
+A simple API that reads key value config from Google Sheets.

 ## Install: